 - More difficult to and expensive transport- Due to the geometry, recumbent bikes are generally longer and heavier than upright bikes.
 This includes short wheelbase recumbents.
 The large size and extra weight makes them more difficult to transport.
 You probably can’t fit a recumbent in a normal-sized car.
 A long wheelbase recumbent might not fit in a standard bike spot on a bus or train.
 If you’re flying with your bike to your touring destination, you might not be able to fit your recumbent in a standard-sized bike box.
 Seats, in particular, don’t pack well.
 This means you’ll end up being charged oversized luggage fees more often.
 These fees add up fast if you want to travel with your recumbent often.

 - You can’t look behind you or over cars in front of you while riding- Due to the riding position, you can’t easily turn your neck and shoulders to see what’s behind you on a recumbent.
-A rearview mirror helps greatly with this.
+A cycling mirror helps greatly with this.
 It’s good to be able to see if a car is passing too close so you can move over or bail if you have to.
 Another aspect of your visibility that you lose when switching to a recumbent is the ability to look over cars in front of you.
 You’re just sitting too low.

 - Shoulder stiffness- Some riders experience shoulder stiffness while learning to ride a recumbent.
 The reason is that you tend to keep your shoulders tense while learning to ride.
 This problem usually goes away as you get used to recumbent riding and become more relaxed.